 Question 7.
 Would it be relevant to use the entire U6 GHz band for the WAS/RLAN system for a defined period? (e.g. until 2030, 2032) indoors and/or outdoors on a non-interference basis with the proviso that the equipment may be required to be switched off in the future?

-IEEE 802 LMSC respectfully asks RRT not to consider any defined period for the WAS/RLA system to be switched off from the upper 6 GHz band in the future by considering the following two points.
+IEEE 802 LMSC respectfully asks RRT not to consider any defined period for the WAS/RLAN system to be switched off from the upper 6 GHz band in the future by considering the following two points.

 A growing number of countries, including Argentina, Canada, Saudi Arabia, South Korea, and the USA have already allocated the entire 6 GHz band for licence-exempt operation.